 What is a CPA?

-A Certified Public Accountant (CPA) is an accounting professional who has met state licensing requirements to earn their CPA designation through educational training, experience and passing the CPA Exam.
+What's a CPA, and how do I become one?
+A Certified Public Accountant (CPA) is an accounting professional who has met state licensing requirements to earn the CPA designation through educational training, experience and passing the CPA Exam.

-The CPA is not a career path or job title, it is a professional designation that can allow accounting professionals more flexibility and mobility in their career.
-Certified public accountants are typically only licensed in one state, but they can become licensed in additional states based on reciprocity laws.
+A certified public accountant by definition is not a career path or job title, but a professional designation that can allow accounting professionals more flexibility and mobility in their career.
+Typically only licensed in one state, CPAs can become licensed in additional states based on reciprocity laws.

-Acquiring your CPA designation takes time, patience, and careful planning.
-It also takes a commitment to continuing education even after earning your CPA designation.
-CPAs are often required to attend and complete 40 hours of continuing professional education each year, depending on state board requirements.
+Acquiring your certified public accountant license takes time, patience and planning.
+Being a CPA also takes a commitment to continuing education even after earning your CPA designation.
+CPAs are often required to complete 40 hours of continuing professional education (CPE) each year, depending on state board requirements.

-Due to the difficulty of passing the CPA Exam, as well as the commitment to continuing education after earning your CPA designation, many in the field consider it one of the most prestigious designations an accounting professional can earn.
+Due to the difficulty of passing the CPA Exam, as well as the commitment to continuing education, many in the finance and accounting fields consider the CPA license one of the most prestigious CPA/accounting designations a professional can earn.

 Why should I become a CPA?

-A CPA license is an assurance of quality, showing that an accounting professional has met the profession’s highest standards of competence and achievement.
+What does CPA mean for your career?
+It’s an assurance of quality, showing that an accounting professional has met the profession’s highest standards of competence and achievement.

 How do I become a CPA?